-(B) The commission shall consist of seven members appointed within one month of the effective date of this section by the governor with the advice and consent of the senate.
+(B) The commission shall consist of seven members appointed within one month of September 10, 2010, by the governor with the advice and consent of the senate.
 The governor shall forward all appointments to the senate within twenty-four hours.

 (1) Each commission member is eligible for reappointment at the discretion of the governor.
 No commission member shall be appointed for more than three terms in total.